-This Handbook describes current benefits and entitlement to benefits under the current provisions of the Combined Pension Plan for Group B Members.
+This Handbook describes current benefits and entitlement to benefits under the current provisions of the Combined Pension Plan for Group B Members who became Members of the Plan after February 28, 2011.
 This Handbook does not attempt to describe eligibility for membership, benefits, or entitlement to benefits under earlier versions of the Plan or any of its predecessors.